-That first Woolworths supermarket was soon followed by others in Seven Hills, St. Ives, Berala and Fairfield Heights in New South Wales, Coorparoo and Margate in Queensland and at Elizabeth in South Australia.
+That first Woolworths supermarket was soon followed by others in Seven Hills, St. Ives, Berala and Fairfield Heights in New South Wales, Coorparoo and Margate in Queensland, and Elizabeth in South Australia.

 However, the most significant move into the food business in Victoria didn’t come until 1985, with the acquisition of Safeway stores.
 These were not rebranded as Woolworths for more than 20 years.
 Coles and Woolworths still dominate the grocery business throughout Australia.